Chauta Bazaar

 Chauta Bazaar is one of the oldest market of Surat, Gujarat, India.
 Chauta Bazaar's history dates back to early 1700s.
-The present day Mota Mandir in Chauta was known as Vaishnao Haveli.
-There were shops surrounding the Haveli where the women folks visiting the temple would go shopping for utensils, clothes, cosmetics, grocery and other day-to-day household goods.
+The present-day Mota Mandir in Chauta was known as Vaishnao Haveli.
+There were shops surrounding the Haveli where the women visiting the temple would go shopping for utensils, clothes, cosmetics, groceries and other day-to-day household goods.
 All the shops were owned by the Vaishnao traders.